 Blaine M. Yorgason, Richard A. Schmutz, and Douglas D. Alder, All That Was Promised: The St. George Temple and the Unfolding of the Restoration (SLC: Deseret Book, 2013).
 348 pp.

 The focus on temples and temple ritual yields a relatively rare sense of continuity between the Nauvoo and Utah periods.
-Indeed, the book?s prologue frames the work as a story of continuity, in which the priesthood authority and proprietary knowledge essential to performing ritual temple work were passed on from Joseph Smith to Brigham Young.
-In the late 1850s, with Utah War still boiling and work on the Salt Lake Temple at standstill, Brigham Young began to grow anxious and turned his gaze southward.
-The driving force behind the construction of a temple, the authors assert, was Young?s urgent need in the face of his approaching death to redeploy and to further pass his temple authority and knowledge on to others.
-Interestingly, this assertion about Brigham Young coincides with John Turner?s recent assertion that one of Young?s primary identities was as a holder of ritual knowledge and authority, early on a ?priestly leader? and eventually the ?chief Priest? of the Church.
+Indeed, the book’s prologue frames the work as a story of continuity, in which the priesthood authority and proprietary knowledge essential to performing ritual temple work were passed on from Joseph Smith to Brigham Young.
+In the late 1850s, with the Utah War still boiling and work on the Salt Lake Temple at standstill, Brigham Young began to grow anxious and turned his gaze southward.
+The driving force behind the construction of a temple, the authors assert, was Young’s urgent need in the face of his approaching death to redeploy and to further pass his temple authority and knowledge on to others.
+Interestingly, this assertion about Brigham Young coincides with John Turner’s recent assertion that one of Young’s primary identities was as a holder of ritual knowledge and authority, early on a “priestly leader” and eventually the “chief Priest” of the Church.

-The strength of the book, however, and the utility it will have for most scholars is in the depth of what it has to say about the early days of Utah?s Dixie.
-Tracing the evolution of St. George and its surroundings from the initial settlement and the founding of the ?Cotton Mission? in the early 1860s through the dedication of the temple in 1877, the authors of All That Was Promised build upon and draw together the important work of scholars like Juanita Brooks and Andrew Karl Larson.
-They also incorporate the scholarly insights that have accumulated in the twenty or more years since they wrote, and the product is a new and needed synthesis of this fascinating?and underappreciated?theater of Mormon history.
+The strength of the book, however, and the utility it will have for most scholars is in the depth of what it has to say about the early days of Utah’s Dixie.
+Tracing the evolution of St. George and its surroundings from the initial settlement and the founding of the “Cotton Mission” in the early 1860s through the dedication of the temple in 1877, the authors of All That Was Promised build upon and draw together the important work of scholars like Juanita Brooks and Andrew Karl Larson.
+They also incorporate the scholarly insights that have accumulated in the twenty or more years since those historians wrote, and the product is a new and needed synthesis of this fascinating–and underappreciated–theater of Mormon history.

 In addition to this synthesis, however, I was delighted to find that the book engages substantially with many of the primary sources themselves.
 The authors utilize the invaluable writings of James G. Bleak, secretary and historian of the Cotton Mission, as well the remarkable journals of Charles Lowell Walker, Charles Pulsipher, Robert Gardner, George Kirkham Jr., and other diaries and correspondence.
 Some may be, like me, a bit circumspect about the provenance and reliability of some of these accounts.
 Citations often refer to typescripts, and to accounts and family records that have been privately published.
 Still, these are valuable and important sources that the authors weave into a colorful and textured narrative.